Cannabis Industry Committees

-California Cannabis Industry Association committees are an integral part of state policy reform strategy, developing educational content, and so much more.
-Members of our committees are revered as industry experts and voices of authority on industry specific challenges and best practices.
-CCIA’s Board of Directors look to committee members for essential insight and feedback that plays a critical role in educating decision makers and consumers.
-Joining a CCIA committee is an extraordinary way to partner with experts in your field to influence the rules and regulations that govern the fast growing cannabis industry and develop critical educational content our members need in order to operate.
+CCIA committees are integral to our state policy reform strategy, developing educational content, and so much more.
+Members of our committees are looked to as industry experts and voices of authority on industry-specific challenges and best practices.
+CCIA’s Board of Directors looks to committee members for essential insight and feedback which plays a critical role in educating decision-makers and consumers.
+Joining a CCIA committee is an extraordinary way to partner with experts in your field to influence the rules and regulations that govern the growing cannabis industry and develop critical educational content our members need in order to operate.

-The Diversity & Inclusion Committee is focused on fostering professional mentor-mentee relationships between industry pioneers of all backgrounds and their fellow CCIA Members from minority communities.
+The Diversity, Inclusion & Social Equity Committee is focused on fostering professional mentor-mentee relationships between industry pioneers of all backgrounds and their fellow CCIA Members from minority communities.
 It also works to encourage CCIA Members from minority communities to join other committees, volunteer for committee chair positions, and run for election to the CCIA Board.
 We also work with companies to diversify the ranks of their C-level executives, in-house legal departments, and upper management so that California’s cannabis industry reflects the diversity of its consumer base.

 The QC Committee is focused on the practical application of the rules and regulations as they pertain to testing labs and the cannabis industry.
 This committee offers insight into best practices for testing labs and quality control issues, it also functions as an educational arm of the association.
 The committee is primarily attended by testing labs, scientists, and manufacturers.